MariSchn/ETH-Algorithms-Lab-2024/Week_07/Germs/README.md

 ## 📝 Problem Description

-You are asked to simulate the life of bacteria in a rectangular dish.
-Initially, you are given the coordinates for the centers of $N$ bacteria.
-All bacteria start as disks with a radius of 0.5 at time $t=0$.

-The radius of each bacterium grows over time according to the function $\varrho(t) = t^2 + \frac{1}{2}$.
-A bacterium dies the moment it touches another bacterium or one of the four boundaries of the rectangular dish.
-For this simulation, we use a simplified model where germs are assumed to continue growing even after they die, potentially overlapping with other germs or the boundaries.
+The task is to simulate the life cycle of bacteria in a rectangular dish.
+The centers of $N$ bacteria are provided, each starting as a disk with radius $0.5$ at time $t=0$.
+The radius of each bacterium evolves over time according to $\varrho(t) = t^2 + \frac{1}{2}$.
+A bacterium is considered dead at the moment it touches another bacterium or one of the four boundaries of the dish.
+In this model, bacteria continue to grow after death, potentially overlapping with other bacteria or the boundaries.

-Your task is to determine three key moments in this simulation:
+The objective is to determine three specific moments during the simulation:
-1. The time when the **first** bacterium dies.
+1. The time at which the **first** bacterium dies.
-2. The time when the number of living bacteria drops **below 50%** of the initial count for the first time.
+2. The time when the number of living bacteria falls **below 50%** of the initial count for the first time.
-3. The time when the **last** bacterium dies.
+3. The time at which the **last** bacterium dies.

-The input provides the number of bacteria $N$, the coordinates $(l, b, r, t)$ defining the rectangular dish (from $x=l$ to $x=r$ and $y=b$ to $y=t$), and the initial center coordinates $(x, y)$ for each of the $N$ bacteria.
-All times reported in the output must be rounded up to the nearest integer.
+The input specifies the number of bacteria $N$, the coordinates $(l, b, r, t)$ that define the rectangular dish (with $x$ ranging from $l$ to $r$ and $y$ from $b$ to $t$), and the initial center coordinates $(x, y)$ for each bacterium.
+All reported times must be rounded up to the nearest integer.

 ## 💡 Hints

 <details>

 <summary>Hint #1</summary>

 The problem asks for specific times, but the events (deaths) are triggered by distances.
 A bacterium dies when its radius reaches a certain critical value.
 This value is determined by either the distance to a boundary or the distance to another bacterium.
 Can you establish a mathematical relationship between the death radius and the time of death?

 </details>

 <details>

 <summary>Hint #2</summary>

 Instead of trying to find the three required times directly, consider a different approach.
-What if you could calculate the exact time of death for *every single bacterium*?
+What if you could calculate the exact time of death for *every single bacterium* given its radius when it dies?
 If you had a list of all $N$ death times, you could simply sort them.
 The first, median, and last death events would then correspond to the minimum, median, and maximum values in this sorted list.

 </details>

 <details>

 <summary>Hint #3</summary>

 To find the death time for each bacterium, you need to find its closest obstacle.
 This obstacle is either a wall or another bacterium.
 Finding the closest bacterium for every single bacterium by checking all pairs would take $O(N^2)$ time, which is too slow for the given constraints.
 This is a classic nearest-neighbor search problem.
 Consider using a spatial data structure to speed up this search.
 A Delaunay triangulation has a crucial property: the nearest neighbor of any point is guaranteed to be one of its adjacent vertices in the triangulation.
 This dramatically reduces the number of distance calculations needed.

 </details>

 ## ✨ Solutions

 <details>

 <summary>Final Solution</summary>

 This problem asks us to find the times of three specific events: the first death, the point where half the bacteria are dead, and the last death.
 The core of the problem lies in determining when each individual bacterium dies.

 ### From Time to Distance (and back)